 - 1 teaspoon smoked paprika

-- Combine all Kickin' Cajun Spice Mix ingredients in a small bowl.
+- Combine all Kickin’ Cajun Seasoning Mix ingredients in a small bowl.

-- Pat filets dry with paper towels.
-Season the filets liberally with Kickin' Cajun Spice Mix on both sides, pressing the seasoning into the fish with your hands.
+- Pat fillets dry with paper towels.
+Season the fillets liberally with Kickin’ Cajun Spice Mix on both sides, pressing the seasoning into the fish with your hands.
 Wash hands thoroughly.